dboland77/phoneword-backend/README.md

 1. The models folder should contain relevant schema (for database objects mapped to http GET/POST/PUT/DELETE)

 1. Very basic testing has been performed this would need full testing.

+1. My Trie class can implement auto-complete but this is not turned on.